 marketers who publish infographics grow traffic an average of 12% more than those who don't

 ?
 Should I keep going?
 Use visual content.
 People love it.
 Case closed.

 Speaking of data, using data points and statistics is another great way to get people drooling over your content.
 The internet is cluttered with gurus and ninjas -- also known as people masquerading as experts on a particular subject matter.
 That means there's a lot of subpar content to sift through, so using data to back up your points gives you far more credibility.
 Plus, they're small, digestible nuggets of information that people can easily share to increase their own industry clout.

 2) Make your marketing something people want to interact with.

 Charismatic people aren't usually seen begging for friends.
 They don't need to, because those relationships just happen naturally.
 If your marketing is working, you don't need to focus on interrupting people's lives and begging for their attention.
 Your network will shout your awesomeness from the rooftops, and more and more people will find you organically.
 So, how do you get people to take action with your content, sharing it socially and becoming truly engaged with it?
 Well aside from just creating remarkable content to begin with (the stuff has a way of speaking for itself, you know) there are a few things you can do:

-- Believe it or not, people like to be told what to do.
+Believe it or not, people like to be told what to do.
 And since you want people to, well, do something, you can make everyone happy by putting calls-to-action everywhere!
 Wrote a fantastic blog post, for example?
 There sure as sugar better be a CTA at the end of it where readers can convert on a related topic.
-Now visitors are interacting with your content, and you're generating leads.
+Now visitors are interacting with your content,

 3) Listen and respond.